neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Password-Api.md

 | id | string | The UUID of the password |
 | revision | string | The UUID of the revision |

+#### Notes
+ - If the password is not hidden and shall be created in a hidden folder, it will be created in the default folder instead
+ - You can assign hidden tags to a not hidden password, but they will not be visible.
+   Therefore another client might remove the tag by accident

 # The update action
 The update action creates a new revision of a password with an updated set of attributes.